 In Jesus cursing the fig tree we learn a couple of lessons.
-The fig tree was symbolic of Israel and because there was no fruit, and they had rejected the Messiah, they would be judged.
+The fig tree was symbolic of Israel; because they bore no fruit and had rejected the Messiah, they would be judged.
 Jesus also takes this time to teach the Apostles and us, the power of prayer.
 It doesn’t mean we get whatever we want (see 1 John 5:14) but it does mean God honors faith.

-May God turn Himself to me, look on me, forgive me and bring me out of distress.
+May God Himself turn to us, look on us, forgive us and bring us out of distress.

-May God consider my enemies, for there are many demons who hate me with cruel hatred.
+Let’s pray as David prayed, may God consider our enemies, for there are many demons who hate us with cruel hatred.

 O Lord, we trust You, believe in You, pray to You, and wait on You.

-May God give us that wisdom not to keep company with the worthless, wicked man and to make absolutely sure that we are not that worthless wicked person.
+May God give us wisdom not to keep company with the worthless, wicked man and to make sure beyond a shadow of a doubt, that we are not that worthless, wicked person.